win32service/Win32ServiceBundle/README.md

 php bin\console win32service:action start --service-name=my_service_%d
 ```

-For sent the action for one thread of one service:
+For sent the action for one thread of one service (work same if the service has only one thread):

 ```bash
 php bin\console win32service:action start --service-name=my_service_1